 “The Kevin Bacon of R&B/Soul”

 –L.Michael Gipson, Music Editor & Columnist (Creative Loafing/Soultracks/ BET/Centric)

-Commencing in Boston he relocated to Brooklyn, NYC in 2000 to advance his career and worked a songwriter-session singer for Hip-Hop and R&B producers under Sean “PDiddy” Combs, Tommy Mattola, Will.I.AM and others.
+Beginning in Boston he relocated to Brooklyn, NYC in 2000 to advance his career and worked as a songwriter-session singer for Hip-Hop and R&B producers under Sean “PDiddy” Combs, Tommy Mattola, Will.I.AM and others.
 Rogiérs signed two production deals and was “shopped” to majors before ultimately breaking free as an independent artist-never looking back.
 In 2003 he established Fibby Music Group, LLC, an indie label and management group which to date has produced and distributed six albums, licensed over a dozen singles internationally (Tokyo Dawn Records, Irma Records, Stilnovo Records, Peng Records, etc.) and consulted and advised indie artists for artist development, contracts and touring.
-With Rogiérs as the flagship artist, FMG has managed over 35 separate collaborations in the marketplace and developed a unique brand transcending genres with releases in Pop music, R&B, Jazz, Electronic/Deep House, Latin Jazz, and Soul music around the world.
+With Rogiérs as the flagship artist, FMG has managed over 40 individual collaborations in the marketplace and developed a unique brand transcending genres with releases in Pop music, R&B, Jazz, Electronic/Deep House, Latin Jazz, and Soul music around the world.